-Visible tattoos are often thought of as a workplace taboo.
-But should SMEs abide by this, or will it lead to them missing out on talent?
+Visible tattoos in the workplace are often thought of as a workplace taboo.
+But should SMEs abide by this stereotype, or will it lead to them missing out on talent?

-However, not so long ago Forbes suggested that tattoos are still having a negative impact on an individual's chance of employment, but a more recent article said they were "no longer a kiss of death in the workplace“.
+However, not so long ago Forbes suggested that visible tattoos are still having a negative impact on an individual's chance of employment, but a more recent article said they were "no longer a kiss of death in the workplace“.
 For the most part you wouldn't know who is tattooed and who isn't but it's becoming common to see them in visible locations such as the forearms, hands or neck.

 So what does this mean for you as an SME owner?